Special Educational Needs & Disabilities

 Our school has an up-to-date Accessibility Policy

-If you have a specific access query, please contact us in school.
+If you have specific access needs or questions, please contact the school directly.

 How will the school support my child in starting school and moving on?